 Surrounding the 20,000-square-foot sinuous glass building is a new garden filled with native plantings and water-capturing beds.
 Designed by the renowned architecture firm Weiss/Manfredi, the $28-million Visitor Center earned LEED Gold certification for environmental sustainability.

 “In the most significant garden renewal effort since the Garden’s founding 100 years ago, BBG is currently engaged in a dramatic and ambitious effort for the future.
-With projects that affect virtually every part of the Garden and extend beyond our borders, these enhancements will help the Garden meet the rapidly changing needs of our audience and our world, fostering a love and understanding of plants and the natural world and inspiring the next generation of environmental stewards,” (Brooklyn Botanic Garden’s Campaign for the Next Century, see below).
+With projects that affect virtually every part of the Garden and extend beyond our borders, these enhancements will help the Garden meet the rapidly changing needs of our audience and our world, fostering a love and understanding of plants and the natural world and inspiring the next generation of environmental stewards.” ~ Brooklyn Botanic Garden’s Campaign for the Next Century New Visitor Center (now A Garden for the Next Century)

 In response, BBG has created a dynamic plan for revitalization through the Campaign for the Next Century, whose priorities are: